 Remember that the final word on Ear Infections should be the doctor, an internet article can only be so helpful.
 That being said, I should also note that this article is not about middle ear infections, but about external ear infections, or external otitis.
 There is a slight difference in the symptoms between a middle ear infection and an external ear infection.
 A middle ear infection usually has the same problems as an external infection, but additionaly has acute pain, some dizziness, chills and/or a fever.
 If you’ve only got a bit of pain, or with some green/yellow gunk coming out of the hear with some slight problems hearing, you’re likely suffering an external infection of your ear…or you’ve got an infection in the lining of the ear canal.
 So, let’s talk about how to prevent and/or treat external otitis.

-External Ear Infection Symptoms
+Ear Infection Symptoms and Causes

 - Pain in the ear